jymmyboi/DeleteDatabases/readme.md

 # Local SQL Database Cleanup Script

-This script is designed to delete all databases on your local SQL instance.
+This script is designed to delete all databases on your local MS-SQL instance.
 It's particularly useful for software support purposes when your local SQL instance gets bloated with many databases for different versions of software.

 ## Installation